DavidKRichter/NYC-Rent-Forecasting-SARIMAX/README.md

 ### Using our Model for Forecasting

-To use our model for forecasting through June 2023, we had to interpolate values for our exogenous variables at the end of our data set.
-Because the cost of Building Materials is lagged by 12 Months, we only had to interpolate a single value, whereas for Manhattan Sale Prices and Employees in Construction we had to interpolate values for around a half a year.
+To use our model for forecasting through June 2023, we had to extrapolate values for our exogenous variables at the end of our data set.
+Because the cost of Building Materials is lagged by 12 Months, we only had to extrapolate a single value, whereas for Manhattan Sale Prices and Employees in Construction we had to extrapolate values for around a half a year.
 Values for Manhattan Sale Prices have very little effect on the model, so the only space for significant error comes from Employees in Construction, which we assumed to be rising at a monthly rate equal to the average monthly rate over the past year.

 ![Retrained Model Performance on Past Data](../../blob/main/images/FinalModel.png)

 Prior to forecasting, the SARIMAX model was retrained on the full 2007-2022 data set.
-Coefficients for all variables rose slightly (7.2239 for Building Materials and 21.0244 for Employees in Construction), but remained within the 95% confidence interval that was calculated based on data for the 2007-2019 period.
+Coefficients for our two main variables rose (7.2239 for Building Materials and 21.0244 for Employees in Construction), but remained within the 95% confidence interval that was calculated based on data for the 2007-2019 period.
 This should reassure us, since it means that the model's coefficients haven't been drastically shifted due to the greater volatility of the 2019-2022 period.

 ![Retrained Model Coefficients](../../blob/main/images/exog_contributions.png)

-Forecasting through June 2023, our retrained model predicts that median rents will drop to almost $3100 in September of 2022 before rising again and stabilizing at around $3400 by the middle of 2023.
+Forecasting through June 2023, our retrained model predicts that median rents will drop to almost $3100 in September of 2022 and stabilize over the winter before rising above $3400 by the middle of 2023.
 The worst case scenario (the upper bound of the model's 95% confidence interval) sees an only slight slowing in rental increases, with rents rising above $3700 by mid-2023, while the best case scenario (the lower bound of the model's 95% confidence interval) sees median rents dropping below $3000 and then stabilizing between $3000 and $3100 by mid-next year.

 ![Model Forecast](../../blob/main/images/forecast.png)

 ### Recommendations and Caveats

-Assuming the mean prediction to be the correct one, we would advise renters to wait until September to sign a new lease.
+Assuming the mean prediction to be the correct one, we would advise renters to wait until the fall or winter to sign a new lease.
 While our model suggests a strong likelihood that rents could rise slightly during this period rather than fall, we're unlikely to see rises comparable to those we've seen in the past six months.

-That said, there are a two other factors to take into account that we weren't able to address with SARIMAX modeling.
+That said, we need to account for some of the limitations of SARIMAX modeling.

 First, because the target data has been smoothed, it doesn't fully account for seasonal fluctuations in rental prices.
 However, because rents are typically lower during winter months, the prospect of seasonal fluctuations should if anything strengthen our recommendation to hold off before signing a new lease.